 With more channels, streamers, and service providers than Jerry Gergich has ripped pants, the machine that is television in 2014 hummed on cylinders it didn’t even know it had.
-Talented filmmakers and show runners have been able to find homes for their creative ideas, ones that tend to scare off the heads at CBS, ABC, NBC, and Fox.
-The results?
+Talented filmmakers and showrunners have been able to find homes for their creative ideas, ones that tend to scare off the heads at CBS, ABC, NBC, and Fox.
+And the results?
 All positive, at least for the viewer.
 Services like Netflix and Amazon have nothing to lose, and landing places such as Cinemax and Sundance are now eager to show what they can do.
-This scenario has led to some big swings, which has led to a fantastic upswing in television quality.
+This scenario has led to some big swings, which in turn has led to a fantastic upswing in television quality.

 These are the top 10 shows of 2014.

 This gift from Comedy Central offers more than just laughs, a talented cast, and creative ways to hide your marijuana.
 Abbi and Ilana, best friends living in New York City, weave their way through metropolis adventures and struggle through—then laugh off—whatever hard times come their way.
 It’s 2 Broke Girls, if 2 Broke Girls didn’t want to make you gouge your eyes out with a half-used yule log and was written well.